A-League Youth: Introduction of conferences

 From the 2015–16 season a new format was introduced.
 From 2016, all A-League clubs now have youth teams entered into their local conferences of the National Premier Leagues.
-By having NPL teams, there is now less reliance on the NYL to provide an avenue for youth players to their respective clubs.
+By having NPL teams, there is now less reliance on the A-League Youth to provide an avenue for youth players to their respective clubs.
 There was also pressure from A-League clubs to reduce travel budgets.
 As such the season was shortened from 18 games per team to 8 games plus a Grand Final.
-The existing ten NYL teams were divided into two conferences of five teams: Conference A consisted of teams from WA, SA, Victoria and Queensland, while teams from ACT and NSW were in Conference B. All teams play all other teams in their conference on a home and away basis.
+The existing ten A-League Youth teams were divided into two conferences of five teams: Conference A consisted of teams from WA, SA, Victoria and Queensland, while teams from ACT and NSW were in Conference B. All teams play all other teams in their conference on a home and away basis.
 After the home and away series a Grand Final is played between the top teams from each conference.